Yang Yongchao: 2019–20 season

 Tang/Yang made their senior international debut at the 2019 CS Nebelhorn Trophy, where they finished fourth.
 They then went on to win the bronze medal at the 2019 Shanghai Trophy.

-Debuting on the 2019–20 Grand Prix series, the pair placed seventh at both the 2019 Skate Canada International and 2019 Cup of China.
+Debuting in the 2019–20 Grand Prix series, the pair placed seventh at both the 2019 Skate Canada International and 2019 Cup of China.

 The pair then went on to win the silver medal at the 2020 Chinese Championships and were named to both the Four Continents and World team.

 The pair, however, withdrew from the 2020 Four Continents Championships shortly before the event.

 Moreover, the 2020 World Championships in Montreal, Quebec, were cancelled due to the COVID-19 pandemic.

 2020–21 season

 Although, Tang/Yang were assigned to compete at the 2020 Cup of China, they withdrew from the event.

 Following the season, the pair parted ways.

 Partnership with Zhang

 2022–23 season

 For the 2022-23 figure skating season, Yang teamed up with former singles skater, Zhang Siyang.
 The pair debuted internationally at the 2022 CS Golden Spin of Zagreb, where they placed seventh.

 At the 2022 Chinese Championships, the pair won the gold medal.
 With this result, the pair were selected to compete at the 2023 Four Continents Championships and the 2023 World Championships.
 At the 2023 Four Continents Championships in Colorado Springs, Colorado, the pair finished eighth.

 Two weeks prior to the 2023 World Championships in Saitama, Japan, Zhang suffered a bad fall in practice and had to get twelve stitches in her chin.
 At the World Championships, the pair managed to qualify for the free program segment of the competition by placing twentieth in the short program.
 In the free skate, the pair placed seventeenth and moved up to seventeenth-place overall.